-- Assist the student with the completion of any applications for admission or for financial aid; - Arrange and accompany the student on campus visits;

-- Assist in researching and applying for private or institution-sponsored scholarships; - Identify whether the student is a candidate for appointment to a military academy; - Assist the student in registering and preparing for college entrance examinations, including, subject to the availability of funds, arranging for the payment of any examination fees by the Texas Department of Family and Protective Services (DFPS); and - Coordinate contact between the student and a liaison officer for students who were formerly in the conservatorship of the state.
+- Assist the student with the completion of any applications for admission or for financial aid; - Arrange and accompany the student on campus visits; - Assist in researching and applying for private or institution-sponsored scholarships; - Identify whether the student is a candidate for appointment to a military academy; - Assist the student in registering and preparing for college entrance examinations, including, subject to the availability of funds, arranging for the payment of any examination fees by the Texas Department of Family and Protective Services (DFPS); and - Coordinate contact between the student and a liaison officer for students who were formerly in the conservatorship of the state.

-[See also Credit by Examination for Advancement/Acceleration on page 40, Course Credit on page 43, and Students in Foster Care on page 76 for more information.]
+[See also Credit by Examination for Advancement/Acceleration on page 39, and Students in Foster Care on page 73 for more information.]